agc93/vortex-common/README.md

 #### `LoadOrderHelper`

 A simple helper class to encapsulate common operations when using the new Vortex 1.4+ FBLO API with UE4 games.
-As always, [check the docs](https://agc93.github.io/vortex-common/) for full details.
+As always, [check the docs](https://agc93.github.io/vortex-common/modules/ueloadorder.html) for full details.

+#### `AdvancedInstaller`

+An experimental new installer that includes interactive file choice during installation and a highly extensible and configurable design to make game-specific functionality easier to integrate.
+Check [the docs](https://agc93.github.io/vortex-common/modules/install_advanced.html) for more details.

 ## Changelog